NetApp/trident/docs/kubernetes/deploying/operator-deploy.rst

 .. _Trident installer bundle: https://github.com/NetApp/trident/releases/latest

-Use the appropriate CRD manifest to create the ``TridentProvisioner`` Custom Resource Definition.
-You will then create a ``TridentProvisioner`` Custom Resource later on to instantiate a Trident install by the operator.
+Use the appropriate CRD manifest to create the ``TridentOrchestrator`` Custom Resource Definition.
+You will then create a ``TridentOrchestrator`` Custom Resource later on to instantiate a Trident install by the operator.

 .. code-block:: bash

   # Is your Kubernetes version < 1.16?
-  kubectl create -f deploy/crds/trident.netapp.io_tridentprovisioners_crd_pre1.16.yaml
+  kubectl create -f deploy/crds/trident.netapp.io_tridentorchestrators_crd_pre1.16.yaml

   # If not, your Kubernetes version must be 1.16 and above
-  kubectl create -f deploy/crds/trident.netapp.io_tridentprovisioners_crd_post1.16.yaml
+  kubectl create -f deploy/crds/trident.netapp.io_tridentorchestrators_crd_post1.16.yaml

-Once the ``TridentProvisioner`` CRD is created, you will then have to create the resources required for the operator deployment, such as:
+Once the ``TridentOrchestrator`` CRD is created, you will then have to create the resources required for the operator deployment, such as:

 * a ServiceAccount for the operator.